Nigel Abbott: Early life and education

 Abbott was born in the town of Clunes, near Ballarat in Victoria.
 He moved to Tasmania with his family when his father, a doctor, started a medical practice in the Huon Valley.
 He was educated at a public high school in Geeveston, then at the Anglican private school Hutchins in Hobart, and completing his secondary education at St Peter's College, Adelaide in 1937.

-Following his father into a medical career, Abbott studied the first year of a medical degree at the University of Tasmania before moving to the University of Adelaide in South Australia, from where he graduated MBBS in 1944.
+Following his father into a medical career, Abbott studied the first year of a medical degree at the University of Tasmania before moving to the University of Adelaide, from where he graduated MBBS in 1944.
 During his studies, he played six games of Australian rules football for South Adelaide in the SANFL.

 He was later involved for many years with the Hobart Football Club as the club's doctor, also serving a term as President of the club in 1960 and was still involved in the club for his medical help as late as 1999.